 We are able to support staff with curriculum design and assessment relating to the development of enterprise and entrepreneurship modules delivered in the curriculum.
 Based on our knowledge and experience as a team we can often suggest innovative approaches and we would engage with colleagues within CELT as part of this process.

 We have numerous examples of students working on a business plan/proposal as part of a module where we have supported the student with mentoring and managed workspace and liaised closely with their tutor.
 We can connect students to the business community either through Alumni whom we have started in business or through our wider networks.
 We can signpost students to specialist services and facilities at UCLan, whether they be advice clinics or equipment to help get projects off the ground.
 In exceptional cases, we refer students for expert advice from academic staff who have experience in a particular business area but who teach on a different course to the student’s programme of study.

 We can support students from any course, at any level of study.
 Students can either attend our extra curricular programme or receive specific support relating to their course of study where it relates to enterprise or entrepreneurship.
-Our extra curricular programme comprises of mentoring, workshops, networking, action learning, competitions, grants and managed workspace.
-We usually have students come to us for support relating to business planning and projects working with business or the community.
+Our extra curricular programme comprises of mentoring, workshops, networking, competitions, grants and managed workspace.

 The Propeller Hub is open to students, alumni and commercial businesses associated with UCLan.

 Current students can register for a free hot desk.
 Graduates are offered hot-desking and dedicated desk space at a reduced rate, and commercial businesses associated with UCLan are also welcome to hot desk or rent a dedicated desk from us.
 To discuss using the space, please contact email@example.com.